 - 2016 Keep Australia Beautiful Sustainable Cities Award - Community Action and Wellbeing category

-- Northern Alliance for Greenhouse Action (NAGA): a partnership between nine local governments in Melbourne’s north that delivers carbon reduction programs and advocacy across municipal borders.
+- Northern Alliance for Greenhouse Action (NAGA) is a partnership between nine local governments in Melbourne’s north that delivers carbon reduction programs and advocacy across municipal borders.

-- Cities Power Partnership (CPP): Australia’s largest local government climate network, with participants sharing information and building connections in order to accelerate local action.
+- Cities Power Partnership (CPP) is Australia’s largest local government climate network, with participants sharing information and building connections to accelerate local action.

-- Global Covenant of Mayors for Climate and Energy: the world’s largest global alliance for city climate leadership, with over 10,000 participants promoting and supporting voluntary action to combat the climate emergency and move to a low emissions, resilient society.
+- Global Covenant of Mayors for Climate and Energy is the world’s largest global alliance for city climate leadership, with over 10,000 participants promoting and supporting voluntary action to combat the climate emergency and move to a low emissions, resilient society.